Terradue/doc-ellip/source/developer/api/data/caching.rst

 Early caching
 ^^^^^^^^^^^^^

-On the other hand, there is the possibility to explicitely request the cache of a specific data in the data gateway in anticipation of a leter usage of this data in a processing.
+On the other hand, there is the possibility to explicitely request the cache of a specific data in the data gateway in anticipation of a later usage of this data in a processing.
 In order to simply ask for the early caching of the data in the system. simply perform a HTTP HEAD on the delegate download url returned by the catalogue

 .. code-block:: console